RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Zane Wade Arrott - RSP Permian, Inc.

-Well, last year, we were still on – our two of our rigs last year were still under a long-term contracted (36:52) over $26,000 a day.
+Well, last year, we were still on – our two of our rigs last year were still under a long-term contract at over $26,000 a day.
 Currently, we're anticipating our average day rate for our full rig fleet for 2017 at somewhere from $17,500 to $18,000 a day.
 So we're actually seeing an average reduction on day rate from last year.

 Richard Merlin Tullis - Capital One Securities, Inc.